wyll-io/blog/content/posts/a-journey-with-docker-part-one.md

 #### Escape a chroot very basically

 The way to escape of a chroot jail is to create a directory, chroot into it, and change directory a lot of time in order to reach the top level of folders.
-Once this top drectory is being reached, we just have to chroot into it and start a shell.
+Once this top directory is being reached, we just have to chroot into it and start a shell.
 We just escaped.

 We will write this escaping solution with a **C program**.
 But we need the chroot where we are to have some prerequisites of course :